Ayokunle6/alx-low_level_programming-1/0x02-functions_nested_loops/README.md

 10. a function that prints the 9 times table, starting with 0.
 11. a function that adds two integers and returns the result
 12. a function that prints all natural numbers from n to 98
+13. a function that prints the n times table, starting with 0.